biodiversitydata-se/SOS/Docs/DataProviders.md

 # Datasets from different data providers
 The following datasets are harvested once a day by SOS.
 Use the endpoint `/DataProviders` *(DataProviders_GetDataProviders)* to get up to date information.
-More data providers are added continuously.
+More datasets (providers) are added continuously.

 *Latest updated 2024-12-13*